Forex Trading Malaysia

 The first two risks that we discussed are associated with the risk due to a third party I.e. your broker.
 We will now talk about the risks that you face with actual trading.

-Reports state that event with the leverage restrictions, 70 to 80% of retail forex traders lose money.
-The actual percentage depends on the broker to broker.
+Reports state that even with the leverage restrictions, 70 to 80% of retail forex traders lose money.
+The actual percentage differs with different brokers.

 This is mainly because of over-leveraging a position.
 Traders must avoid using more than 1:10 leverage on any forex trade.